Baptism

 Do I need to be a regular churchgoer?

 Not at all.
 We welcome families and individuals from all kinds of backgrounds and experiences.
-Whether you’re just beginning to explore faith, returning after some time away, or already involved in church life, you will find an open door here.
-Questions are welcome, and so are you.
+Whether you’re just beginning to explore faith, returning after some time away, or already involved in church life - all questions are always welcome.

 Who can I speak to if I’m interested?